 IV.
 SAY IT!
-Your boss, the marketing manager, has gathered some designs for the new promotional leaflets.
-He is pleased with them and asks you to get feedback from the managing director.
+Your boss, the marketing manager, has some designs for some new promotional leaflets.
+He is pleased with it, and asks you to get feedback from the managing director.
 You are going to report the things written below to your boss.
 (The student will report it using the grammar structure learned).

 Disappointing - I don't like them.

-The layout on the leaflet is totally different to what we discussed.
+The layout on the leaflets is totally different from what we discussed.